pixee/codemodder-java/README.md

 # pom-operator

-POM Operator is a Library responsible for maintaining POMS
+POM Operator is a library responsible for injecting dependencies into POM files programatically.

-## Building it
+## Building

 Use [Maven](https://maven.apache.org):